Channels Overview

-Connect external messaging platforms like Telegram so you can chat with your agent outside the dashboard.
+Connect external messaging platforms like Telegram and WhatsApp so you can chat with your agent outside the dashboard.

 Tip: Your agent handles channel messages exactly like dashboard chat — same tools, same skills, same context.
 The only difference is where the conversation happens.